microsoft/nnscaler/docs/source/trainer.rst

    we will run validation on the validation dataset and save the validation loss to the checkpoint file.
    The validation run will ignore the ``val_every_n_train_steps`` and ``val_every_n_epochs`` configurations.
    If no valid dataset is provided, validation is skipped and ``valid_loss`` is set to ``train_loss`` by default.

+#.
+The sharded checkpoints will contain PyTorch's RNG state, but not Python's or NumPy's.
+   The checkpoint's RNG state will be resumed right before training start, which means the initialization stage will use `TrainerArgs.seed` instead.
+   Merged checkpoints will discard the RNG state.

 Other configs
 =============